Skip to main content

 Florence Tang

 Florence Tang is a PhD Criminology and Social Justice student at Ontario Tech University.
 She received her BA in Psychology and Linguistics at the University of Toronto, and her master's degree in Criminology at Wilfrid Laurier University.
 Florence’s Master of Arts thesis used qualitative psychology on archival interview data to explore the subjective experiences of healthcare serial killers.
-She is currently being supervised by Dr. Phillip Shon and is interested in individual psychology and providing a holistic understanding of the life course and personality of serial killers.
+She is currently being supervised by Dr. Shahid Alvi and is interested in individual psychology and providing a holistic understanding of the life course and personality of serial killers.
 In the future, she would like to be a consultant of atypical violence.

 Her research interests include atypical homicides (e.g., serial and mass murder), psychopathy, forensic linguistics, linguistic deception, and Indigenous rights.